zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 title: Flutter
 ---

-This guide demonstrates how you integrate **ZITADEL** as an idendity provider to a Flutter app.
+This guide shows you how you to integrate **ZITADEL** as an idendity provider for a Flutter app.

-At the end of the guide you have a mobile application on Android and iOS with the ability to authenticate users via ZITADEL.
+At the end of the guide, you will have a mobile application on Android and iOS that can authenticate users via ZITADEL.

-If you need any other information about Flutter, head over to the [documentation](https://flutter.dev/).
+If you need any other information about Flutter, head to the [Flutter documentation](https://flutter.dev/).

 ## Prerequisites

-To move further in this quickstart, you'll need the following things prepared:
+Before starting, there are a few things you'll need to do:

 - Have Flutter (and Dart) installed ([how-to](https://flutter.dev/docs/get-started/install))
 - Have an IDE set up for developing Flutter ([how-to](https://flutter.dev/docs/get-started/editor))